roshnidas/roshnidas/README.md

 ### **Associate Developer**
 **SAP**, Bengaluru, India *(July 2019 – February 2022)*
 - Contributed to **Intelligent Asset Management** as a **Full-Stack Developer** and **DevOps Engineer**.
 - Streamlined CI/CD pipelines, reducing release cycles and improving delivery speed.
+- Developed and integrated RESTful APIs to enable seamless communication between services and external systems.
 - Built real-time dashboards to monitor code quality and detect vulnerabilities.
+- Acted as a technical liaison for multiple consumers, guiding them through software integration and providing support to ensure a thorough understanding of our systems.

 ### **Scholar @ SAP**
 **SAP**, Bengaluru, India *(August 2017 – July 2019)*
 - Contributed to **Digital Manufacturing Insights** and **S/4 HANA Procure** as a **Full-Stack Developer**.
 - Delivered high-quality features under tight deadlines in a high-pressure environment.
+- Gained hands-on experience from Monday to Friday while attending academic classes taught by BITS Pilani faculty on Saturdays

 ---